Contact Us

 Buying Used Tools

 From hand tools to power tools, whether you’re starting your workshop or adding to it, you can conserve cash and lessen your environmental impact by buying tools used.
-In fact, you can often save hundreds of dollars on tools that have years of life left in them.
+In fact, you can often save hundreds of dollars on used tools that have years of life left in them.
 You may even find a set that was purchased originally for a one-time project and never used again.
 Here are tips for buying used tools.

 Tip: If you just need a tool or tools for a one-time project, renting from a hardware store, home improvement center, or rental center is a great option.